xVal: A Continuous Numerical Tokenization for Scientific Language Models: Experiments

 \subsection{Results summary}

 It is evident that embedding the magnitude of numbers directly, as in \xVal, leads to a different inductive bias than treating numbers as tokenized text.
 This can be clearly seen in the varying performance of these language models in different tasks.
-When predicting the next timestep in the temperature dataset, \xVal provides by far the best results.
-On the other hand, in the mass prediction on the planetary task, it fails to learn the correct relationship, along with vocabulary-sparse P10.
+When predicting the next timestep in the temperature dataset as well as the final 10 timesteps of each planet in the planetary dataset, \xVal provides by far the best results.
+On the other hand, in the mass prediction on the planetary task, none of the numerical encoding strategies are able to accurately learn the appropriate relationship.

-Where \xVal excels is in out-of-distribution performance, while the text-based encoding schemes fail to interpolate properly.
+Where \xVal particularly excels is in out-of-distribution performance, while the text-based encoding schemes fail to interpolate properly.
 The best interpolation for the text-based encodings is given by the vocabulary-sparse P10, which performs poorly on the in-distribution tasks.
-However, it often performs poorly when evaluated on in-distribution tasks.
-The the extra encoding length of P10 also makes it prohibitively expensive to deploy as can be seen in Table~\ref{tab:temp_results}.
-On the other hand, FP15 provides the best in-distribution performance but it has poor interpolation properties and expensive embedding cost.
+The extra encoding length of P10 also makes it prohibitively expensive to deploy, as shown in Table~\ref{tab:temp_results}.
+The baseline encodings generally show the best in-distribution performance, but they have poor interpolation properties and expensive embedding costs.
 Overall, \xVal provides the best mix of in-distribution and out-of-distribution performance.
 Moreover, it is the most computationally efficient of the encoding schemes we considered.

 \paragraph{Failure modes.} There are a number of ways that number inference via a large language model can fail.
 The language model can predict a non-numeric token in the place of the number, leading to an invalid prediction.
 These are denoted in the percentages in brackets in Table~\ref{tab:planet_results}, shown only when the percentage exceeded 0.01\%.
 This failure mode is uncommon and becomes less frequent the more the model is trained.
 Another failure mode is when the model exploits spurious correlations.
 For example, the model can learn the distribution of the digits, as discussed in the example of temperature dataset, or the length of the encoding (see Appendix~\ref{app:erratic}).